About the Pharmacy Department

 Department of Pharmacy

 The Pharmacy Department at Bronson Methodist Hospital works to support the Bronson vision to be a national leader in healthcare quality through clinical excellence, customer and service excellence, and corporate effectiveness.
-The Bronson Pharmacy Department provides medication and services to inpatients and outpatients in the greater Battle Creek area.
+The Bronson Pharmacy Department provides medication and services to inpatients and outpatients in the greater Kalamazoo area.
 Bronson is home to both inpatient and outpatient pharmacies.
 Pharmacists and technicians staff in a variety of areas, providing a broad range of pharmaceutical services.

 The Bronson inpatient pharmacy is open 24 hours a day, 7 days per week and is responsible for dispensing medications daily for an average census of more than 100 patients.
 Pharmacists, technical, and numerous support personnel work together to assure patient receive efficient and high quality care.
 Among the services performed by pharmacy personnel are medication order verification, IV preparation, medication dispensing, chemotherapy preparation, compounding of oral and topical dosage forms, packaging of bulk medications, filling of supplies for automated drug cabinets, and many clinical duties.